michodgs25/Somerset-Trails/README.md

   __Footer Section__

-  * *Footer section signals to the user that the page has ended and provides links to social media and also a link to a nationally recognised trails page which opens a new tab and the user can explore other trails that are available across the United Kingdom.
-The links are center horizontally, with a light orange background& styled green.
-Two social medias: Facebook and twitter which opens a new tab when clicked on that takes the user to either their facebook or login page if not signed in.
+  * *Footer section signals to the user that the page has ended and provides links to social media and also a link to a nationally recognised trails page which opens a new tab and the user can explore other trails that are available across the United Kingdom.*

+  * *The links are center horizontally, with a light orange background& styled green.
+Social media: Facebook and twitter in icon form that opens a new browser tab when clicked on, which takes the user to either our facebook page or login page if not signed in.*

   <details>
   <summary>Footer section</summary>